gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Notes:
 - Agents will only update if `agent_autoupdate` is `true`, but new installations will use `agent_version` regardless of the value in `agent_autoupdate`.
 - The edition served is the cluster edition (enterprise, enterprise-fips, or oss), and cannot be configured.
-- The UUID and group name are read from `/var/lib/teleport/versions/update.yaml` by the updater.
+- The group name is read from `/var/lib/teleport/versions/update.yaml` by the updater.
+- The UUID is read from `/tmp/teleport_update_uuid`, which `teleport-update` regenerates when missing.

 ## Details - Linux Agents